ben-manes/gradle-versions-plugin/README.md

 a `prefer` version only breaks a tie, so a plain `implementation("group:name:1.2.3")` is not held back by this rule.

-Two things to know before writing a rule against a declared bound.
-Narrowing the candidate set can surface metadata that the unbounded query stepped over, which moves a module from an upgrade line to the unresolved section rather than failing the build.
+Three things to know before writing a rule against a declared bound.
+Rejecting every candidate for a module, including the version it currently resolves to, does not fail the build: the module moves to the unresolved section and its upgrade line goes with it.
+A bound naming a version that was never published does that, so a `strictly "1.2.3"` pointing at nothing reports as a resolution failure rather than as up to date.

+Narrowing the candidate set can also surface metadata that the unbounded query stepped over, with the same result.
 And a module whose only declaration is a constraint reports that constraint as its current version, so `currentVersion` may read `[2.0, 3.1[` rather than a resolved version.

 The declared `strictVersion`, `requiredVersion`, `preferredVersion` and `rejectedVersions` remain available on `versionConstraint` for rules that need